Public Relations Degree and Career Guide

 Public Relations Campaigns – This course builds on the skills learned in fundamental courses in writing, principles, and research methods.
 You’ll learn how to use these skills in implementing effective public relations campaigns for clients.

-Social Media Strategy – The primary emphasis of the course is to understand the influence of social media on shaping public opinion and how it is used for marketing purposes.
+Social Media Strategy – The course’s primary emphasis is to understand social media’s influence on shaping public opinion and how it is used for marketing purposes.

 Photography Fundamentals – Humans are more influenced by pictures more than text.
-Understanding how to shoot and select quality photos to grab the target audience’s attention is a crucial matter.
-This course helps you do just that by exploring photography tools such as ISO, shutter speed, and aperture in addition to certain techniques that make the pictures more appealing like the rule of thirds and framing.
+Understanding how to shoot and select quality photos to grab the target audience’s attention is crucial.
+This course helps you do just that by exploring photography tools such as ISO, shutter speed, and aperture in addition to certain techniques that make the pictures more appealing, like the rule of thirds and framing.